 They know what I want.
 We don’t need to write it down.’ is often the response when the issue of the dreaded job description comes up.
 Most of the time, when asked, the poor employee is left guessing as to what the boss wants.

 A survey showed that the response to the question ‘Do you know what is expected of you in your job?’
 3 didn’t know, 12 were unsure, 44 were fairly sure and only 41 knew exactly.
 This means 59 didn’t know exactly what the boss wanted.

-Job descriptions have acquired a less than favourable reputation, and for very good reason.
-They have tended to be long and full of activity based detail.
-Consequently they become out of date very quickly and quite useless.
+Job descriptions have acquired a less than favorable reputation, and for very good reason.
+They have tended to be long and full of activity-based detail.
+Consequently, they become out of date very quickly and quite useless.